CGLemon/Sayuri/README.md

 ## Generate Opening book

 You need to collect large enough SGF games (at least over 10000 games).
 Then, go to the GTP mode and enter follow command.
-Wait some time to generate a new book.
+Wait some time to generate a new opening book.

     genbook <SGF file> <output name>